Real socialism

-Real socialism, better known as actually existing socialism, was an ideological catchphrase popularized during the Brezhnev era in the Eastern Bloc countries and the Soviet Union.
+Real socialism, actually existing socialism or developed socialism was an ideological catchphrase popularized during the Brezhnev era in the Eastern Bloc countries and the Soviet Union.

 The term referred to the Soviet-type economic planning implemented by the Eastern Bloc at that particular time.
 From the 1960s onward, Communist states such as Poland, East Germany, Hungary, Czechoslovakia, and Yugoslavia began to argue that their policies represented what was realistically feasible given their level of productivity.

 The concept of real socialism alluded to a highly developed socialist system in the future.
 The actual party claims of nomenclatory socialism began to acquire not only negative, but also sarcastic meanings.
-In later years and especially after the dissolution of the Soviet Union, the term began to be remembered as only one thing, i.e. as a reference for Soviet-style socialism.
+In later years and especially after the dissolution of the Soviet Union, the term began to be remembered as a reference to Soviet-style socialism.